Littlehampton town centre public realm improvements

 The planned public realm improvements is a major civil engineering project, involving highways, utility suppliers, complex legal issues and extremely detailed tendering and contract work.

-In March 2020, the Coronavirus pandemic halted our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.
+In 2020, the Coronavirus pandemic impacted on our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.

 Why has it been so long between the public consultation and the start of the work?

-The funding to deliver the first three phases of the scheme was only finalised in December 2019.
+The funding to deliver the first three phases of the scheme was only finalised in December 2019 and the coronavirus pandemic halted progress for a few months during 2020.

 Back in 2016, Arun’s initial application to the Government’s Coastal Communities Fund (CCF) for £5 million to deliver all five phases of the scheme was turned down.